top of page

 About

 Xavier started his singing career as a soprano soloist with the Vienna Boys Choir, where he performed at the Wiener Staatsoper, with the Vienna Philharmonic, and under the batons of Zubin Mehta, Seiji Ozawa, and Riccardo Muti.
-He holds a double PhD in political theory from Columbia University and Sciences Po Paris, has been a fellow with the Andrea Mitchell Center for the Study of Democracy, and is on the faculty at the Bard Prison Initiative.
+He has a double PhD in political theory from Columbia University and Sciences Po Paris, has been a fellow with the Andrea Mitchell Center for the Study of Democracy, and has taught at Columbia, Penn, and the Bard Prison Initiative.

 “He’s also a rather fine tenor with matinee idol looks and he can act.
 What more could one ask?”